 For financial providers and advisers, the rules will affect each type of firm slightly differently, which we will explore in another blog post soon, so keep an eye out!

-We might not be regulatory experts, but this is what we have been able to take away from the 121-page document.
+And before we carry on we must say Moreish are NOT regulatory but communication experts.
+But we think communication is pretty fundamental here so we’ve taken the trouble to summarise what we have been able to take away from the 121-page document, which hopefully may help some of you out there!.

 The looming deadline: 31st Oct

 Earlier this year on the 27th of July, the final rules of the act were published by the FCA.
-But for now, firms need to have an implementation plan ready and in place for the 31st of October 2022 (Not long now!).
+But for now, firms need to have a high level implementation plan ready and in place for the 31st of October 2022 (not long now!).
 This plan doesn’t necessarily have to be entirely mapped out, but it must provide assurances to the FCA and other governing bodies that the consumer duty will be fully implemented on all new and existing products and services within the firm by July 2023.
 The FCA expects top company board members to play an active role in overseeing these plans, ensuring they are on track to meet the deadlines.

-By the 31st of October, your business needs to have agreed its implementation plans and be able to show that these plans have been scrutinised and challenged to demonstrate they are deliverable and robust enough to meet these new standards.
-You need to be prepared to share your implementation plans with the FCA along with any board papers and minutes with supervisors and be ready to be challenged on their content.
+By the 31st of October, your business needs to have agreed its plan and be ready to be challenged to demonstrate the plan are will help enable you to meet these new standardsAlongside this high level plan you’ll need to be ready to share your plan with the FCA along with any board papers and minutes with supervisors and be ready to be challenged on their content.
+Sounds obvious but make sure you have all these sorts of outputs saved somewhere centrally on your systems, if asked!

-You need to have a high-level detailed plan in place, but it doesn’t need to be set in stone.
-These are a few key things that we think need to be included in your plans:
+These are a few key things that we understand from our research that needs to be included in your plans:

 Identification of what products are affected